-- 1. Excluding officers, executive officers, employees seconded from the Bank to external companies, part-time employees and temporary staff; and including employees seconded from external companies to the Bank - 2.
-Number of part-time employees; average number of workers per month assuming eight work hours a day - 3.
-Ratio of female managers excludes those seconded from the Bank to Seven & i Group companies and those seconded to the Bank from companies outside the Group but includes those seconded to the Bank from Group companies - 4.
-Ratio of employment of persons with disabilities as of April 1, 2019
+1. Excluding officers, executive officers, employees seconded from the Bank to external companies, part-time employees and temporary staff; and including employees seconded from external companies to the Bank 2.
+Number of part-time employees: average number of workers per month assuming eight work hours a day

+2. Number of part-time employees: average number of workers per month assuming eight work hours a day 3.
+Ratio of female managers excludes those seconded from the Bank to Seven & i Group companies and those seconded

-■ Data on employees and employment (Fiscal 2018)
+Data on employees and employment (Fiscal 2018)

-Male Female Total Number of employees who took a leave for child care5 2 10 12 Ratio of employees who return to and s taking child-care leave6 Number of employees who took a leave for nursing care 0 0 0 Number of uses of a leave for volunteer Number of employees who used the shorter Occupational accident frequency rate7 work-hour system due to child care or nursing care 3 21 24 Occupational accident severity rate8 Number of contacts received at the Help Number of employees who used the work-at-home system 4 7 11 Average employee overtime per month return to and stay at work after ived at the Help Line for employees ve for volunteer activities
+Male Female Total Number of employees who took a leave for child care ${}^{\scriptscriptstyle 5}$ 2 10 12 Ratio of employees who return to and stay at work after taking child-care leave6 100% Number of employees who took a leave for nursing care 0 0 0 Number of uses of a leave for volunteer activities 8 Occupational accident frequency rate7 0.0% Number of employees who used the shorter work-hour system due to child care or nursing care vork-hour system due to child care or 3 21 24 Occupational accident severity rate8 0.0% , , , , , , , , , , , , , , , , , , , Number of contacts received at the Help Line for employees 3 Number of employees who used the work-at-home system 4 7 11 Average employee overtime per month 18.4 hours